IBM/cloud-functions-workshops/101-workshop-nodejs/README.md

 #
 -->

-# Welcome to the "Serverless Fundamentals using IBM Cloud Functions" course
+# Welcome to the Serverless Fundamentals using IBM Cloud Functions course

 Hello, future serverless developers!